 Starting in December 2017, more than 2,000 cases were transferred to Multidistrict Litigation ("MDL") proceedings before the United States District Court for the Northern District of Ohio (the "MDL Court").
 Since then, several cases filed by government and tribal plaintiffs that were selected as bellwether cases in the MDL have been resolved through trial or settlement.
 Following trial in two consolidated cases in West Virginia federal court, the court entered judgment in favor of the defendants, including the Company.
 The plaintiffs filed an appeal of the court's decision on August 2, 2022, which remains pending.
 The MDL Court recently selected four cases filed by third-party payors to serve as additional litigation bellwethers.
-Those four cases will now commence discovery in the MDL and later will be remanded to their original jurisdictions for trial.
+Those On May 31, 2024, the MDL Court severed and stayed these four cases will now commence discovery in against the MDL Company and later will be remanded the two other national pharmaceutical distributors, pursuant to their original jurisdictions for trial. the settlement discussions to resolve litigation filed by a class of third-party payors, as discussed further below.

 On July 21, 2021, the Company announced that it and the two other national pharmaceutical distributors had negotiated a Distributor Settlement Agreement that, if all conditions were satisfied, would result in the resolution of a substantial majority of opioid lawsuits filed by state and local governmental entities.
-The Distributor Settlement Agreement became effective on April 2, 2022, and as of September 30, 2023, it included 48 of 49 eligible states (the "Settling States"), as well as 99 % by population of the eligible political subdivisions in the Settling States.
-Pursuant to the Distributor Settlement Agreement and related agreements with Settling States, the Company will pay up to approximately \$ 6.4 billion over 18 years and comply with other requirements, including establishment of a clearinghouse that will consolidate data from all three national distributors.
+The Distributor Settlement Agreement became effective on April 2, 2022, and as of September 30, 2023, it included 48 of 49 eligible states (the "Settling States"), as well as 99% by population of the eligible political subdivisions in the Settling States.
+Pursuant to the Distributor Settlement Agreement and related agreements with Settling States, the Company will pay up to approximately \$6.4 billion over 18 years and comply with other requirements, including establishment of a clearinghouse that will consolidate data from all three national pharmaceutical distributors.
 The exact payment amount will depend on several factors, including the extent to which states take action to foreclose opioid lawsuits by subdivisions (e.g., laws barring opioid lawsuits by subdivisions).
 West Virginia and its subdivisions and Native American tribes are not a part of the Distributor Settlement Agreement, and the Company has reached separate agreements with those groups.
-The State of Alabama did not participate in the Distributor Settlement Agreement and has a case pending against the Company (and another national distributor) in Alabama state court, which was scheduled to begin trial on February 26, 2024.
+The State of Alabama also did not participate in the Distributor Settlement Agreement and has was pursuing a case pending against the Company (and another national pharmaceutical distributor) in Alabama state court, which was scheduled to begin trial on February 26, 2024.
 On February 28, 2024, the Company and another national distributor executed an agreement with the State of Alabama and all its participating subdivisions to resolve opioid-related claims.
-Pursuant to the agreement, the two distributors will pay approximately \$ 245 million, including attorneys' fees and costs, to the State of Alabama and its participating subdivisions.
-The Company's 50 % share of the \$ 245 million settlement amount is a component of its overall \$ 5.1 billion total liability accrual as of March 31, 2024.
+Pursuant to the agreement, the two distributors will pay approximately \$245 million, including attorneys' fees and costs, to the State of Alabama and its participating subdivisions.
+The Company's 50% share of the \$245 million settlement amount is a component of its overall \$5.1 billion total liability accrual as of March 31, 2024 June 30, 2024.
 The agreement is subject to certain contingencies, including subdivision participation.
-Subject to those contingencies, claims brought by Alabama and its participating subdivisions will be dismissed with prejudice as to the Company and the other distributor defendant.
-The Court has temporarily suspended certain deadlines in the case, including the trial.
+Subject to those contingencies, claims brought by Alabama on July 1, 2024, the Court entered a Final Consent Judgment and its participating subdivisions will be dismissed.
+Dismissal with prejudice as Prejudice pursuant to the Company and terms of the other distributor defendant.
+The Court has temporarily suspended certain deadlines in the case, including the trial settlement agreement.
 In Maryland, a trial is scheduled for September 16, 2024 in a case filed by the Mayor and City Council of Baltimore.